 Our Current Focus -

-Our current focus is on upholding the practice of Traditional Naturopathic Doctors without state licensure and government control as to protect the integrity of the healing arts.
+Our current focus is on upholding the practice of Doctors of Traditional Naturopathy without state licensure and government control as to protect the integrity of the healing arts.

-Think about these 2 different type office visits; you go to your family doctor and get 5 minutes face time and a prescription drug and you are on your way (treating the symptom)....or go to your family naturopathic practitioner and they spend a half hour or so listening to you and your concerns, then suggest a change in diet or an herbal remedy which treats the root cause of the problem, not just the symptom in a calm relaxed environment.....
+Think about these 2 different type office visits; you go to your family doctor and get 5 minutes face time and a prescription drug and you are on your way (treating the symptom)....or go to your family Doctor of Traditional Naturopathy and they spend a half hour or so listening to you and your concerns, then suggest a change in diet or an herbal remedy which treats the root cause of the problem, not just the symptom in a calm relaxed environment.....

-Well if you like the naturopathic practitioners approach, then you don't want the government and other agencies regulating your heath care, not to mention they will cause price increases to cover their demands.
+Well if you like the Doctors of Traditional Naturopathy approach, then you don't want the government and other agencies regulating your heath care, not to mention they will cause price increases to cover their demands.

 So become a friend of PaTNA, stay informed, be heard, help spread the word, and keep your rights to the type of health care you want...